Tips for Healthy Poops: Acne Edition

 Why (Bad) Poops Lead to Acne

-The colon, aka the longest part of the large intestine, is part of the body's detoxification system.
-Its role is to eliminate stool (made up of water, bacteria, digested food, excess hormones, and unused nutrients/electrolytes) from the body.
+The colon, aka the longest part of the large intestine, is part of the body's digestive system and plays a significant role in overall skin health.
+Its role is to eliminate stool (made up of water, gut bacteria, digested food, excess hormones, and unused nutrients/electrolytes) from the body.

 That’s your skin.